malero/vsn/README.md

 ## A complete page

-The usual browser setup has three parts.
+The usual browser setup has page markup with one CFS block and the built VSN module loaded with `auto-mount`.

-### 1. Server-rendered HTML
+### 1. Page markup and behavior

 ```html
 <main id="counter">